Flyover (Apple Maps): 2012–2015

 Flyover was added to over 20 cities and locations in 2015 in various cities mostly across the US and Western Europe, including Canberra and Venice.
 Flyover was also added to Budapest, in Hungary and Prague in the Czech Republic later in the year.
 In Italy, the cities of Florence and Genoa received Flyover.
 Guadalajara, the largest city in Mexico to have the feature, also received Flyover.
 Japan also saw more cities with Flyover, with Nagoya, Osaka and Hiroshima being added, and Mannheim, Stuttgart and Neuschwanstein Castle in Germany also received Flyover that year.
-An additional 7 cities received Flyover in June 2015, those being the cities of Karlsruhe and Kiel in Germany, Braga in Portugal, San Juan in Puerto Rico, Cadiz and Jerez de la Frontera in Spain, and Hull in the United Kingdom.
+In January, Apple added Flyover to Beziers and Clermont-Ferrand.
+In April, Flyover was added to 20 locations around the world, those being Arches National Park, Badajoz, Bari, Belfast, Canberra, Chambord, Châteauneuf-du-Pape, Chichen Itza, Coimbra, Culiacán, Durban, Huelva, Le Mans, Mont Saint-Michel, Montpellier, Nelson, Nîmes, Paestum, Reims and Teotihuacán.
+Flyover was added An additional 7 cities received Flyover in June 2015, those being the cities of Karlsruhe and Kiel in Germany, Braga in Portugal, San Juan in Puerto Rico, Cádiz and Jerez de la Frontera in Spain, and Kingston upon Hull in the United Kingdom.